shivam1413/delta-demo/README.md

 # delta-demo
-This Is a Demo for Git &amp; Github class
+This Is a Demo for Git &amp; Github class.